Management Team

 Administrative Services Manager

-Mona joined the Alameda County Health Care Services Agency (HCSA) in July 2019, first with Alameda County Care Connect and then with the Office of Homeless Care and Coordination (OHCC).
-At OHCC, Mona has worked with an interagency group of caring, dedicated people to implement Project Roomkey, part of California’s response to the COVID-19 pandemic.
-Before coming to HCSA, Mona served for 10 years as the Executive Officer for the Alameda Local Agency Formation Commission (LAFCo) which oversees the organization and development of local governments.
+Mona joined the Alameda County Health (ACH) in July 2019, first with Alameda County Care Connect and then with Housing and Homelessness Services (H&H).
+At H&H, Mona has worked with an interagency group of caring, dedicated people to implement Project Roomkey, part of California’s response to the COVID-19 pandemic.
+Before coming to ACH, Mona served for 10 years as the Executive Officer for the Alameda Local Agency Formation Commission (LAFCo) which oversees the organization and development of local governments.
 She received her Master’s degree in Public Administration degree from the New York University Wagner School of Public Service and a Bachelor’s degree from George Washington University.
 Born and raised in Miami, Florida, she is pleased to live on the West Coast, but misses the warmer waters of the Atlantic Ocean.

 Email Mona